TTK4130/ttk4130.github.io/docs/animation.rst

     // Rest of your animation code goes here
     </script>

-Continuing inside our script block we'll start by getting some information from the threejs-container to get the correct height and width.
+Continuing inside our script block we start by getting some information from the threejs-container to get the correct height and width.

 .. code::